mars-research/cs5460/content/exams/final.md

  51   ret
  ```

 Here Alice saves all callee-saved register into the `struct context` which is passed on the stack and is saved into `eax` and then restores the registers from the `to` context (in `edx`).
 She saves esp as part of the context but leaves the return address on the stack.
+Of course, changes are needed at other places, e.g., `allocproc()` but they are minor.

 ## Q6